DAMPLAB/DAMP-Protocol-Repository/README.md

 ## Import Workflows
 To import a workflow, go to the drop-down menu located at the top left of the Aquarium interface, select **Import Workflows**.
 Click **LOAD** and choose the .aq file from your local computer.

+**Note:** It's a good practice to make a back up of your Aquarium database before importing a workflow.
+At this time, there is no easy way to un-import in Aquarium.

 Additional importing instruction can be found under [Community / Importing](https://www.aquarium.bio/)

 ## Export Workflows